-CHSWC, with the assistance of LOHP and LOSH WOSHTEP staff, planned and conducted a statewide conference on workers' compensation carve-outs and the promotion of injury and illness prevention activities.
-The August 2007 conference, attended by approximately 200 people, included three workshops, as well as a presentation on how employers and unions who are either currently participating in a carve-out or considering establishing a carve-out can build injury and illness prevention activities into their program.
+With the assistance of LOHP and LOSH WOSHTEP staff, CHSWC planned and conducted a statewide conference on workers' compensation carve-outs and the promotion of injury and illness prevention activities.
+The August 2007 conference, attended by approximately 200 people, included three workshops and a presentation on how employers and unions either currently participating in a carve-out or considering establishing a carve-out can build injury and illness prevention activities into their program.
 Prevention activities that were promoted included establishing health and safety committees and conducting health and safety training and hazard investigations.
 Interest expressed in other roundtables and discussions with constituents since this conference indicate the need for another carve-out conference.